Skip to content

 Principles of Effective Communication

-For a business organisation it is always advisable to adopt the best possible communication systems to achieve it’s objectives and goals.
+For a business organisation, it is always advisable to adopt the best possible communication systems to achieve its objectives and goals.
 In the present situation of extensive marketing with cut-throat competition, it is necessary to have an effective communication system.

 I. Clarity

-Each part of the communication should be clear so that the concerned person understands the message in the exactly the same form, meaning and spirit in which it has been communicated.
+Each part of the communication should be clear so that the concerned person understands the message in exactly the same form, meaning and spirit in which it has been communicated.
 For clarity in the communication, it is necessary to have the following:

 1. What is the objective of communication?